anielkapa/CreateYourBook/readme.md

 ### Overview
 This is a simple, REACT based product config app too create bespoke notebook and send inquiry form to supplier.
-Works perfect in your office (desktop) and "on-the-go" (mobile support from iphone6).
+Works perfect in your office (desktop) and "on-the-go" (mobile version; no support for iphone5).

 ### Getting Started
 Clone this repository```git -clone https://github.com/anielkapa/CreateYourBook.git```